lamontacrook/bootcamp/README.md

 4. Copy the link to the folder and we will want to use that within our new repository.

+**Note:** Make sure you selecting the link for the folder that contains the index file.

 ![share-drive](./assets/share-drive.png)

 You can now return to the newly created github repository and add the directory to the `fstab.yaml` file.
 Select the file and hit edit to edit the file.